energysistem/manuals/42631-Energy_MB7/en/02-maintenance.md

 ## Care and maintenance

-*	Do not expose your *Energy Music Box 7* to humidity and heat.
+*	Do not expose your *Energy Music Box 7* to humidity or heat.

 *	Do not use neither corrosive nor abrasive cleaning products.